Written by Bernard Cornwell and Russell Lewis

 The DVD has a good number of extras which are excellent.
 These include a few snippets of an interview with the author of the Sharpe series, Bernard Cornwell.
 It was a lot of fun to see how the extras reacted to Sean Bean, including one who was determined to get his picture taken with him.
 I enjoyed the Behind the Scenes footage almost as much as the story itself.

 I don’t know that Sharpe’s Challenge would be appreciated by someone who doesn’t know the background of the series.
 It can be watched and the story can be followed, but understanding the depth of the relationship between Harper and Sharpe is difficult without seeing what they have been through.
 I totally enjoyed it and thought it was a terrific addition to the series.
 It was great to see the production with a bit of a larger budget and I’m glad Bean came back to the role.

 Now if we could only convince Ioan Gruffudd to go back to Horatio Hornblower again….

 · Sharpe’s Challenge Behind the Scenes

 • Photo Gallery

-Previous episode of the series (link): Sharpe’s Waterloo
+Previous story in the series (link): Sharpe’s Waterloo